vmware-tanzu/community-edition/docs/site/content/docs/latest/package-readme-velero-1.5.2.md

 ## Usage Example

-This walkthrough guides you through an example disaster recovery scenario that leverages the Velero package.
+This usage example guides you through an example disaster recovery scenario that leverages the Velero package.
+In this example, you will simulate a disaster scenario.
+You will deploy a stateless workload, create a backup, delete the workload, and restore it from the backup.

+### Before You Begin

 You must deploy the package before attempting this walkthrough.

-⚠️ Note: For more advanced use cases and documentation, see the official Velero [documentation](https://velero.io/docs/latest/).
+⚠️ Note: For more advanced use cases and documentation, see the [Velero documentation](https://velero.io/docs/latest/).

-In the following steps, you will simulate a disaster scenario.
-Specifically, you will deploy a stateless workload, create a backup, delete the workload, and restore it from the backup.
+### Procedure

 1. Download the Velero CLI from the GitHub [releases](https://github.com/vmware-tanzu/velero/releases/latest) page.
 The following steps assume you have installed Velero into your PATH.